The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 Cellulose is what holds the plants up and makes them stand firmly, so as you can imagine it is pretty tough.
 It is also what makes these yarns slightly stiff and scratchy.

-However, washing and manipulating of these fibres breaks down the cellulose fibres.
+However, washing and manipulating these fibres breaks down the cellulose fibres.

-That means the yarn strands relax and become softer and more pliable without loosing the strength and durability.
+That means the yarn strands relax and become softer and more pliable without losing their strength and durability.

 It is very advisable to block projects made from hemp or linen yarn after washing.
 This is mainly because these fibres tend to wrinkle badly when wet and left to dry naturally.

-However, when it comes to washing your garments, you need to take great care no matter which yarn you used.
+However, when it comes to washing your garments, you need to take great care no matter which yarn you use.

 Gentle hand washing is the best method you can use.
 Do not wring or excessively squeeze the water out of your finished makes.